pattazl/navigate-mark-edit-history/README.md

-# Edit History Bookmarks
+# Navigate and mark Edit History Bookmarks

-A Visual Studio Extension for quick navigation of edits/marks.
+A Visual Studio Extension for quick navigation of edits/markers (NEH) .
+This is a fork and derivative of [Edit History Bookmarks](https://github.com/pgsandstrom/vscode-navigate-edit-history) , add multi-lang support and marker function

 ## Features